Type your search terms and pause for instant results.

 Open: Generally available for anyone.

 (R) - Restricted.
-Non-Turks and Caicos Islanders may be able to acquire a licence, based on the discretion of Permanent Secretary of Finance.
+Non-Turks and Caicos Islanders may be able to acquire a license, based on the discretion of Permanent Secretary of Finance/Cabinet.

-Hiring a local resident will avoid high costs associated with work permits and foreign labour, such as housing and moving allowance.
+Hiring a local resident will avoid high costs associated with work permits and foreign labor, such as housing and moving allowance.
+Providing you can find the skills required, hiring a resident will save costs.

 Unless you’ve signed a Development Agreement with the Government (a process which side-steps many local laws and statuary protections provided for the local population), there isn’t any automatic ability to bring staff to the islands.
 You’ll need to apply for work permits for each person you want to bring to the islands.